How To Make An Audiobook [An Independent Publisher’s Definitive Guide]

 To sum it up, the average 100,000 word audiobook will take 66 hours to create: 22 hours for the narration, plus 44 hours for the editing, mixing, mastering and quality assurance.

-Audiobook Narration Costs
+Budgeting for Audiobook Production Costs

 Audiobook Editing Costs